Estimated reading time: 12 minutes

 How did MPAC Value our Home?

-We paid our mortgage in full after 5 years of owning our home in 2014, but that doesn’t mean we get to wash our hands of our MPAC assessment and property taxes.
+We paid our mortgage in full after five years of owning our home in 2014, but that doesn’t mean we get to wash our hands of our MPAC assessment and property taxes.

-We are still responsible as homeowners to contribute to services within the city and the education system.
+As homeowners, we are still responsible for contributing to services within the city and the education system.

 Related: Property Tax Bill- One You’ll Never Burn